Ch4p34uN0iR/NetBridge/README.md

 2) Install kali-2.1.2-rpi2 onto a Raspberry Pi 2/3, copy over client1.ovpn, and run clientsetup.sh to install the NetBridge client.

-[Result]: a droppable Raspberry Pi that, when plugged into your target network, will automatically connect to your Ubuntu OpenVPN server.
-Connect to your Ubuntu OpenVPN server (openvpn client2.ovpn) and add a route to the target network through client1 (route add -net <target network range> gw <client1 vpn ip address>).
+[Result]: A droppable Raspberry Pi that, when plugged into your target network, will automatically connect to your Ubuntu OpenVPN server and keep open a route to the network.
+To tunnel in, connect to your Ubuntu OpenVPN server (openvpn client2.ovpn) and add a route to the target network through client1 (route add -net <target network range> gw <client1 vpn ip address>).